IBM-Cloud/Scalable-web-app-node/terraform/README.md

 ### Step 1: Create an IBM Cloud Schematics workspace

 Click one of the following options for the cluster deployment target and toolchain pipeline type.
-This action takes you to the "Create a Schematics Workspace" page.
+This action takes you to the "Deploy to IBM Cloud" page, where you create a Schematics workspace.
 Complete the required fields on that page, and then click **Create**.

 > **Note:** Based on which option you select, the corresponding Terraform template from this repository is automatically imported into the new workspace.
 The Terraform engine version will be v0.12.